SAVE MONEY AND HELP SAVE THE PLANET

 Fast acceleration is particularly bad for fuel consumption.
 Driving more efficiently means you use less fuel.
 Less fuel means less carbon and less money spent.

-Working from home means less money spent on travel costs and doing just two days a week at home you can save 260 kg of carbon emissions.
+Working from home means less money spent on travel costs and doing just two days a week at home you can save around 200 kg of carbon emissions.

 Home workers also use less paper because they email more or might not have a home printer.
 They also use less plastic as they tend to buy less food in plastic containers.